 Some items will come marked with manufacturer serial numbers already; generally, it will be perfectly appropriate to use the supplier’s serial number.
 Not every supplier will provide items with serial numbers, but is a relatively simple matter to generate a serial number and mark it on to each item.

-The information gift of serialized inventory
+The information gift of serialised inventory

 A serial number inventory system can unlock a wealth of information about inventory items.
-Businesses with serialized inventory can see a part or product as it moves through the supply chain.
+Businesses with serialised inventory can see a part or product as it moves through the supply chain.
 Useful data become available, such as the inventory turnover rate, allowing your business to make better, more informed decisions when purchasing inventory in the future.

 Moreover, a serial number can be listed against a particular sale that then appears in a customer’s record.
 This means that you are able to view the after-sales service history of a particular item as well as track other aspects of its history such as the item’s warranty status.

 Inventory numbers also make the stressful process of a product recall much easier for both suppliers and customers.
-Unleashed supports serial number tracking for products, making it easier than ever to implement a serialized inventory system.
+Unleashed supports serial number tracking for products, making it easier than ever to implement a serialised inventory system.